walczakw/p1-brilliant-vision/README.md

 ## UX

 ### Site Objectives
-The following goals were gathered to find common goals and then to form the site requirements.
+The following information was gathered to find common goals and then to form the site requirements.

 #### Main external user's goals
 - To find information about services offered.